Can Women Exercise Their Rights of Legal and Safe Abortions During the Pandemic?

 In this way, one can see how differently states deal with the problem of access to abortion during the pandemic.
 Some of the countries are trying to find the key to solving the problem by offering access to telemedicine, weakening the requirements of the laws that concern abortion.
 By doing so, they protect women’s health from possible coronavirus infection during visits to medical facilities.
 Moreover, they take into account the fact that the prohibition of abortion will most likely lead not to an increase in the number of saved pregnancies, but to attempts to get rid of the pregnancy on one’s own without the help of health professionals.
 Such “self-contained” procedures can lead not only to irreparable consequences for a woman’s health but also to her death.

-States that have already pursued ambiguous policies towards abortion in “peacetime” did not change their position on this issue, but only further restricted access to safe abortion, driving themselves into a trap consisting of a likely increase in female mortality as a result of a failed clandestine abortion.
+States that have already pursued ambiguous policies towards abortion in “peacetime” did not change their position on this issue, but only further restricted access to safe abortions during the pandemic, driving themselves into a trap consisting of a likely increase in female mortality as a result of a failed clandestine abortion.
 It is one thing if the branches of government in a country adhere to the principle of separation of powers.
 And what about women in states where there is simply no opportunity to change the decisions of the authorities?
 Many questions around safe abortion during the pandemic will remain unanswered.